SebMon/SpringCellularAutomota/README.md

 Execution of the Jar file could look something like: `java -jar SpringCellularAutomota-1.0.jar reaction_diffusion 800 800 150 150`.

-When the application is running, it is possible to pause the simulation with Spacebar.
+When the application is running, it is possible to pause the simulation with spacebar.
 When the simulation is paused, one can click the canvas to affect the simulation.
-Unfortunately the Reaction - Diffusion simulation does not show any reaction as it is paused, but cliccking and dragging the mouse will affect it as will be shown when unpaused.
+Unfortunately the Reaction-Diffusion simulation does not show any reaction while it is paused, but the effects will be seen when unpausing.

-The Reaction Diffusion simulation relies on four parameters which greatly affect how the simulation behaves.
+The Reaction-Diffusion simulation relies on four parameters which greatly affect how the simulation behaves.
 Ideally these values should be adjustable as commandline arguments as well, but I did not take the time to implement this.
 To adjust these and experiment manually, look for the variables `rateA`, `rateB`, `feedRate` and `killRate` in the file `src/main/java/dk/sdu/se4/cellular/ReactionDiffusion/RDProcessor.java`.